As airplane makers struggle to meet demand, Morocco wants to become a manufacturing hub

 Moroccan officials are aiming to turn the country into an aviation hub, luring investors aiming to spread out their supply chains to more nations with available and affordable workers

-CASABLANCA, Morocco -- Moroccan officials are aiming to turn the country into an aviation hub, luring investors aiming to spread out their supply chains to more nations with available and affordable workers.
+CASABLANCA, Morocco -- Moroccan officials want to turn the country into an aviation hub, luring investors aiming to spread out their supply chains to more nations with available and affordable workers.

 In Morocco, efforts to grow the country's $2 billion-a-year aerospace industry are part of a years-long push to transform the largely agrarian economy through subsidizing manufacturers of planes, trains and automobiles.
 Officials hope it dovetails with efforts to grow Moroccan airlines, including the state-owned Royal Air Maroc.